 Indoors vs Outdoors

-Typically mist collectors are installed indoors.
-However, if you are considering installing it outdoors you should factor in some variables such as:
+Typically, mist collectors are installed indoors.
+However, if you intend to install it outside, you should consider the following factors:

 Mist Collection Hooding Designs